ghuong/mutex.js/README.md

 The potential race condition was if, while the VIP queue is being emptied, another new VIP task were to line up, the `unlock()` code above would not know to wait for it.
 Once the "last" VIP resolves (which unblocks the newly arrived VIP on the chain), the `unlock()` code would unblock the next-in-line non-VIP task, leading to a race, and breaking mutual exclusion.

 For more details, the code contains extensive comments, which will not be re-iterated here.

-### Cancellable Promises: A Detour

-Another challenge faced, involved an unfortunate detour, a first attempt at implementing VIP tasks.
-Instead of using two Promise chains as described above, I had initially attempted to "re-wire" the one Promise chain and tack VIP tasks onto the beginning of it, re-wiring the `.then` relationships, hijacking the `reject` method of the Promises to cancel the existing Promise chain, but none of it worked.
-It turned out that Promises are immutable, and trying to hack them to be mutable was not the right strategy.